 Changing temperature means a change of routine, no matter which part of the world you live in.
 If you want your skin to be its best.
 You have to adjust your routines to help it to keep healthy as possible throughout the winter months.
 Here are a few guidelines for the long winters months, to help you keep your skin in good condition.

 Continue to protect your skin from sun damage.
 While seasons change, one thing that remains constant: the sun.
-No matter what season it is, its still shining.
-And you need sunscreen to protect you skin against harmful ultraviolet rays.
-Even though its not blazing hot.
-Your skin is still vulnerable to damage from the sun ultraviolet rays.
-Since you’re usually wrapped up outside in winter time, you don’t need a lot.
-But try to wear a moisturiser with an SPF 15 on your face and all exposed skin throughout winter time.
+No matter what season it is, it’s still shining.
+And you need sunscreen to protect your skin against harmful ultraviolet rays.
+Even though it’s not blazing hot.
+Your skin is still vulnerable to damage from the sun’s ultraviolet rays.
+Since you’re usually wrapped up outside in the wintertime, you don’t need a lot.
+But try to wear a moisturiser with an SPF 15 on your face and all exposed skin throughout the wintertime.
 If your planning on taking a skiing holiday, do wear a high SPF.
 The sunlight reflecting on the snow can leave you with severe sunburn from a day on the slopes.

 I hope this helps you in protecting your skin from the terrors of the winter.
 If you have any questions or queries on how you can take care of your skin, please feel free to contact me.